jellebens/sailingactors/README.md

 # Sailing Actors

-Demo project to show dapr in conjonction with istio
+Demo project to have dapr running together with istio

 ## Installation